-- 10.3.1 A 'fabric first' approach to reducing the energy requirements of the building is a primary requirement for minimizing energy demand for heating and cooling. - 10.3.2 Where appropriate (i.e. considering the character of the area) choose materials with lower embodied carbon. - 10.3.3 Where possible, use locally sourced materials.
-Natural stone is readily available in Wiltshire and its use enhances local distinctiveness. - 10.3.4 Innovative and recycled materials which make a positive contribution to the character of the architecture and the public realm are encouraged. - 10.3.5 Alongside consideration of the appropriateness of the character of the material it is also important to demonstrate the whole-life carbon footprint of selected materials so an informed decision can be taken on appropriate material specification.
+- 10.3.1 A 'fabric first' approach to reducing the energy requirements of the building is encouraged for minimising energy demand for heating and cooling. - 10.3.2 Where appropriate (i.e. considering the character of the area) choose materials with lower embodied energy. - 10.3.3 Where possible, use locally sourced materials.
+Natural stone is readily available in Wiltshire and its use enhances local distinctiveness. - 10.3.4 Innovative and recycled materials which make a positive contribution to the character of the architecture and the public realm are encouraged. - 10.3.5 Alongside consideration of the appropriateness of the character of the material consider the whole-life carbon footprint of selected materials.

-- 10.4.1 Design buildings to make the most of passive design strategies to minimise overheating and achieve internal comfort.
-See "Outcome 10.1 Follow the energy hierarchy" above. - 10.4.2 Increasing extremes of temperature are a potential risk, with increasingly warm summers.
-Therefore designs must plan more for shade and shelter, for example, on and around the façades of buildings (including deeper window recesses on south facing elevations), at seating in public open spaces and at bus stops (too often these have no shelters).
-More trees, strategically located, is one obvious option for creating shade.
-Specifying deciduous species will ensure people can still benefit from the sun's warmth in winter. - 10.4.3 One of the main local environmental conditions of concern in Wiltshire is flooding Climate adaption within the built environment must address this.
+10.4.1 Design buildings to make the most of passive design strategies to minimise overheating and achieve internal comfort.
+See "Outcome 10.1 Follow the energy hierarchy" above.

+10.4.2 Increasing extremes of temperature are a potential risk, with increasingly warm summers.
+Therefore, designs should plan more for shade and shelter, for example, on and around the façades of buildings (including deeper window recesses on south facing elevations), at seating in public open spaces and at bus stops (too often these have no shelters).
+More trees, strategically located, is one nature-based option for creating shade.
+Specifying deciduous species will ensure people can still benefit from the sun's warmth in winter.

+10.4.3 One of the main local environmental conditions of concern in Wiltshire is flooding - Climate adaption within the built environment should address this.
 See also Nature Section.

-Lifespan & Legacy
+Lifespan